What is EAM software?Free guide to digital transformation

 Control compliance and spending at every step of the contract lifecycle.
 Create and manage contracts and service agreements with customers, vendors, partners, and employees.

-Gather data on the costs associated with work orders, and integrate with finance software in order to manage accounting and project costing.
+Gather data on work order costs, and integrate with finance software to manage accounting and project spending.

 Reporting and analytics

-Analyze assets and their performance to spot issues before they become bigger problems.
+Analyze asset performance to spot issues before they become bigger problems.
 Collect key performance indicators for your entire facility to make better business decisions.

-At first glance, the differences between CMMS and EAM software are minimal—both help organizations move from a reactive to a preventive maintenance strategy by automating maintenance activities, inventory management, and work orders.
+At first glance, the differences between EAM and CMMS software are minimal—both help organizations move from a reactive to a preventive maintenance strategy by automating maintenance activities, inventory management, and work orders.

 But as the name indicates, a computerized maintenance management system (CMMS) is used primarily to manage maintenance during the operational part of an asset’s life—the time when it’s up and running and working as a productive part of a facility.

-Enterprise asset management software, on the other hand, manages the entire lifecycle of an asset.
-Everything from creation or procurement through to disposal.
-It tends to cater to a larger number of users with multiple sites, and includes capabilities like lifecycle planning.
+Enterprise asset management software, on the other hand, manages the entire lifecycle of an asset, from creation or procurement through to disposal.
+It is often used by organizations with a larger number of users across multiple sites and includes capabilities like lifecycle planning.

 Basically, EAM software lets you see a much bigger picture.
 It gives you an overview of priorities and lets you see what tools—including finances, skills, materials, and information—are at your disposal to meet those priorities.